By Andy Joel

 The canal then ducked under what used to be the railway to Longridge – the bridge is still there though nothing goes over or under it.
 To the east is the tunnel where the railway went under Preston.
 The tramway went under Maudland Road, and again the bridge is still there.
 At this point, however, the course has been obliterated by more recent building.
 First the university, then the Legacy Hotel, and possibly the ring road too, to get to its original terminus approximately where Aldi, Poundstretcher and Abakhan are today.
 There was a complex interchange with the railway here too.

-The tramway presumably headed south along side Corporation Road, before heading underneath Fishergate.
+The tramway headed south, more or less where Corporation Street is now, before heading underneath Fishergate.
 This bridge is still there.
-It was later used, after widening, to give access to the railway goods yards that used to be where Fishergate carpark is, and today it provides access to that car park.
+It was later used, after widening, to give access to the railway goods yards that used to be where Fishergate carpark is (there is a photo here), and today it provides access to that car park.

-It skirted the top of what is now Avenham Park, to somewhere around the Belvedere, where a stationary steam engine was set up to haul wagons up the incline from the river.
-This had an overhead pulley system to which wagons could be attached, and seems to have had a fair number of incidents.
+It skirted the top of what is now Avenham Park, along the footpath, to somewhere around the Belvedere, where a stationary steam engine was set up to haul wagons up the incline from the river.
+This had an overhead pulley system to which wagons could be attached, and seems to have had a fair number of incidents (as you can see here).
 A wagon that was victim to one such incident was many years later recovered from the river and now resides in the Harris Museum.

 From the incline, the tramway crossed the river, on the Old Tram Bridge.
 This was a wooden structure that lasted well over a century.
 It was damaged in a storm in 1935, and bits of it replaced by concrete in the same style.
-The deck was removed during the war to stop German tanks!
+The deck was removed during the war to stop German tanks (image here)!
 Presumably this was later replaced, and further replacements of the original wooden structure with concrete were made in the mid-sixties.
-It has recently been closed because it is unsafe (and to judge by the investment in fencing, the council have no interest in repairing or removing it).
+It has recently been closed because it is unsafe and to judge by the investment in fencing, the council have no interest in repairing or removing it.
+There is a campaign to get the bridge reopened.

 More about the bridge here.